mrmolybdaen/ansible-collection-molybdaen/README.md

-# Ansible Collection - mrmolybdaen.molybdaen
+# Ansible Collection - mrmolybdaen.git

-This collection is a result of my work.
-It aims to standardize deployments of Debian based web servers, mostly LAMP stacks.
+This collection provides installation and configuration tasks for different Gitlab CE and Gitlab Runner setups.

 The aim of this collection is to move from Infrastructure as Code (IaC) to a Configuration as Code like model as well.
 This means host variables can be used to create YAML based configuration which will get translated via Jinja2 templates